Saliu258800/FORTH-JOURNEY/Problem_٢/README.md

 ## PROBLEM COVERAGE ##

-This problem set covered SUBSTRACTION OF 10 from any number
+This problem set covered SUBTRACTION OF 10 from any number

 - Newly defined words
    - TEN.LESS